Setting up a Docker automation stack

 #

-# This can of course be changed if you're experienced with Docker and would prefer to use custom mount locations.
+# This can of course be changed if you're experienced with Docker and would prefer to use custom mount

 #